nabadger/terraform-kubernetes/README.md

 If you have kubectl on your local machine, configure it to access the remote cluster:
 * https://kubernetes.io/docs/tasks/access-application-cluster/authenticate-across-clusters-kubeconfig/

+Browse to nodejs-app:
-* Browse to http://$external_ip:80 to view the nodejs app (refershing will read/write data to the dB)
+* http://$external_ip:80 to view the nodejs app (refershing will read/write data to the dB)

 # Teardown cluster
 ```terraform destroy```